-What are the penalties for sexting?
+What are the Penalties for Sexting?

-Community service or counselling.
+Community service or counseling.
 Community service often accompanies a warning, and the teenager may have to perform a certain number of hours of community service.
 The teen may also be required to undergo individual or family therapy.

 Probation.
 Repeat offenders or teens engaged in severe acts of sexting may have to report to a probation officer, stay in school, and comply with other court orders.

 Detention.
 Severe sexting by the teenager could also land the juvenile in a detention center, home confinement, group home, or other placement location.